 In only the first few months of Chompers text messaging with students, Cornell and Jason saw some valuable results in several key areas for their recruitment efforts:

-- Thirty new signups to their Class of 2021 Facebook page within the first hour of Chompers’ message campaign.
+- Thirty new signups to their Class of 2021 Facebook page within the first hour of Chompers’ message campaign, and 268 signups (out of 414 students...more than HALF of the entire group) since Chompers started messaging.
 Jason commented, “[The page] wasn’t something that we were hiding from them, but it was a new way of communicating with them.
 It was a concrete reminder that they’re not reading everything in the acceptance letter even though we pore over it.
-They’re not reading every single email that we send, and it’s great to see immediate results like that and reassurance that using multiple ways to reach students is the way to go.”
+They’re not reading every single email that we send, and it’s great to see immediate results like that.”

 - For a recent on-campus program, after Chompers messaged back-and-forth with attendees, Allegheny saw more than double the registrations than for the previous two events combined.